Continuous-time reinforcement learning for optimal switching over multiple regimes: Introduction

 Despite these advancements of continuous-time RL in different model setups, its application to optimal regime switching problems remains relatively underexplored.
 This paper studies the exploratory formulation of the optimal regime switching with multiple regimes and bridges its connection to the classical optimal switching problem as the entropy regularization vanishes.
 To this end, we propose a type of exploratory formulation where the decision-maker randomizes both switching time and the selection of the targeted regime state by invoking a generator matrix of an associated continuous-time Markov chain (CTMC) defined on finite state space.
 The entropy regularization on the generator is imposed to encourage the exploration.
 Specifically, we utilize the inherent property of the CTMC—particularly its jump times and state transitions—to determine the switching decision.
 This formulation, governed by the control of the CTMC's generator matrix, transformed the randomized switching problem into an optimal control problem.

-We summarize the main contributions of the present paper as follows: \begin{itemize} \item[(i)] We derive the system of exploratory HJB equations and establish the existence of a bounded classical solution to this system (see Lemma \ref{thm:sol-HJB}) by resorting to some established partial differential equation (PDE) theories together with a tailor-made truncation argument.
-Furthermore, we prove its uniqueness and demonstrate through a verification theorem (see Proposition \ref{thm-ver}) that this solution coincides with the value function.
+We summarize the main contributions of the present paper as follows: \begin{itemize} \item[(i)] We derive the system of exploratory HJB equations and establish the existence of a bounded classical solution to the entropy regularized system (see Lemma \ref{thm:sol-HJB}) by resorting to some partial differential equation (PDE) theories together with a tailor-made truncation argument.
+Furthermore, we prove its uniqueness and show by a verification theorem (see Proposition \ref{thm-ver}) that this solution coincides with the value function.

-\item[(ii)] We employ the policy iteration (PI) method to learn the optimal strategy through iterative updates and prove the policy improvement result in Proposition \ref{thm:improvement}.
-As the main result of this paper, in the context of PDE system, we establish the convergence result of the policy iteration in Theorem \ref{thm:convergence} with an explicit convergence rate, which is new to the literature.
+\item[(ii)] For the entropy regularized problem, we obtain the characterization of the optimal policy and the policy iteration improvement result in Proposition \ref{thm:improvement}.
+By analyzing the system of PDEs, we further establish the convergence of the policy iteration to the optimal policy in Theorem \ref{thm:convergence} for the entropy regularized problem with an explicit convergence rate, which is new to the literature.

-\item[(iii)] We also draw the connection to the classical optimal switching problem by establishing the convergence of the value function in the exploratory formulation towards the value function of the classical optimal switching problem as the temperature parameter approaches zero.
-To this end, we resort to some delicate stability analysis of viscosity solutions of the PDE system, see Lemma \ref{lem:uper-lower} and Theorem \ref{thm:convergence-lambda}.
-In particular, it is shown that the solution of the system of PDEs will converge to the solution of the system of variational inequalities as the temperature parameter tends to zero.
+\item[(iii)] It is also shown that the value function in the exploratory formulation converges to the value function of the optimal switching problem in the classical formulation as the temperature parameter tends to zero.
+To facilitate the proof, we resort to some delicate stability analysis of viscosity solutions of the PDE system; see Lemma \ref{lem:uper-lower} and Theorem \ref{thm:convergence-lambda}.
+This theoretical convergence justifies the choice of small temperature parameter in practical implementations in order to better approximate the optimal decision of switching in the original problem without entropy.

-\item[(iv)] We develop a reinforcement learning algorithm by implementing a policy evaluation method based on martingale characterization, which calls for the stochastic approximation when using the martingale orthogonality condition.
-We obtain an explicit error analysis for the convergence of this stochastic approximation method in Theorem \ref{thm:error}.
-To illustrate the effectiveness of our proposed RL algorithm, we conducted numerical experiments in two examples with satisfactory iteration convergence, both necessitate the application of neural networks to parameterize the targeted functions.
+\item[(iv)] Thanks to the policy iteration convergence, a model-free RL algorithm is devised by invoking a policy evaluation and the associated martingale characterization.
+We resort to a proper stochastic approximation when using the martingale orthogonality condition.
+An explicit error analysis of this stochastic approximation method is obtained in Theorem \ref{thm:error}.
+To illustrate the effectiveness of our proposed RL algorithm, we conducted numerical experiments in two examples with satisfactory iteration convergence, both necessitate the application of neural networks to parameterize the targeted functions. \end{itemize}